rywible/wrela6/docs/design/compiler-pipeline-design.md

 wrong, the compiler rejects that declaration before HIR construction; it does not reinterpret source text as the authority.

-Freestanding platform declarations may appear in any source module, including a replacement stdlib or a no-stdlib project module.
+Freestanding platform declarations may appear in any source module, including the toolchain `stdlib/wrela-std`, an ejected `src/wrela-std`, or a project module that does not import the shipped stdlib.
 Multiple source declarations may bind the same primitive if each independently certifies against the same catalog entry.
 Methods do not bind directly to target primitives; they wrap freestanding platform functions as ordinary checked source:

 ```wr
 class Register32: